-During the season 2017/2018 she appeared as a soloist in a recital presenting orchestrated Schubert songs along with Camerata Salzburg and in an adapted scenic version of Bach’s Christmas Oratorio at the Hamburg State Opera, choreographed by John Neumeier and conducted by Alessandro de Marchi.
+During the past seasons she appeared as a soloist in a recital presenting orchestrated Schubert songs along with Camerata Salzburg and in an adapted scenic version of Bach’s Christmas Oratorio at the Hamburg State Opera, choreographed by John Neumeier and conducted by Alessandro de Marchi.
 In addition, Marie-Sophie sang Haydn’s oratorio The Seasons at Hamburg’s Elbphilharmonie under the baton of Kent Nagano, followed by a tour with The Creation under Thomas Hengelbrock and his Balthasar-Neumann-Chor und –Ensemble.
 With the latter, Marie-Sophie also gave her debut at the Tonhalle Zürich with Mendelssohn’s oratorio Elias.
-Accompanied by the Berlin-based Akademie für Alte Musik, Marie-Sophie sang the role of Amore in Gluck’s Orfeo ed Euridice under Alexander Liebreich in Katowice, appearing further as a soloist in Mozart’s Great Mass in C minor under Kent Nagano and the Philharmonic State Orchestra Hamburg.
+Accompanied by the Berlin-based Akademie für Alte Musik, Marie-Sophie sang the role of Amore in Gluck’s Orfeo ed Euridice under Alexander Liebreich in Katowice, further appearing as a soloist in Mozart’s Great Mass in C minor under Kent Nagano and the Philharmonic State Orchestra Hamburg.
 Besides participating in the traditional New Year’s Eve concerts at Hamburg’s Elbphilharmonie, Marie-Sophie Pollak also appeared as L'Amour in a new production of Gluck's Orphée et Eurydice (French version of 1774) at Hamburg’s State Opera, once again choreographed by John Neumeier and conducted by Alessandro De Marchi.

 A recording of Lutherian cantatas of Bach under the direction of Christoph Spering was released with the label Harmonia Mundi.
 Together with her Ensemble392 – of which Marie-Sophie Pollak is a co-founder – a recording featuring a collection of French Cantatas and Chansons was released with the label fra bernardo.